 Check with your doctor before including cashews in your pregnancy diet:

 It’s always best to be extra safe and talk it out with your doctor about potential side effects before making any change to your diet during pregnancy.
 So let your doctor know you’re thinking about consuming cashews on a regular basis during pregnancy and get their expert advice.
 If you have had previous kidney stones, they might advise you to limit your intake of cashews to no more than a few times per week.

 Will you be including cashews in your pregnancy diet?

-Now that you know all about these nuts and the benefits of cashew nuts and how you and baby can benefit from them, hopefully, you’re ready to eat them!
+Now that you know all about these nuts and the benefits of cashew nuts and how you and baby can benefit from them, hopefully, you’re ready to add cashew nuts to your diet!